Former child abuse inquiry chairwoman urges Government to act over 2022 report

 Social media platforms can help to clamp down on those grooming children online if Mr Musk wants to “roll his sleeves up and actually do something about tackling violence against women and girls”, he said.

-The Tesla and Space X boss took aim at Ms Phillips after she wrote to Oldham council saying it must follow other towns such as Rotherham and Telford and commission its own inquiry into historical abuse of children.
+The Tesla and Space X boss took aim at Ms Phillips after she wrote to Oldham council saying it must follow other towns, such as Rotherham in South Yorkshire and Telford in Shropshire, and commission its own inquiry into historical abuse of children.

-Labour is now facing calls for a new national inquiry from Reform UK and the Conservatives, the latter of which had refused a request for a public inquiry into events in Oldham while in government.

 Sir Keir’s Government is against launching another nationwide probe and has said it is working to implement recommendations from Prof Jay’s inquiry, which concluded in 2022.

-That inquiry looked into abuse by organised groups following multiple convictions of sexual offences against children across the UK between 2010-2014, including in Rotherham, Cornwall, Derbyshire, Rochdale and Bristol.
+That review looked into abuse by organised groups following multiple convictions of sexual offences against children across the UK between 2010-2014, including in Rotherham, Cornwall, Derbyshire, Rochdale in Greater Manchester, and Bristol.

-Campaign group Act on IICSA, chaired by Prof Jay, has called on the Government to set out a timeline for putting in place its recommendations.

-It has also urged it to set up a child protection authority to cover the key recommendations of standardising data collecting and sharing, enhancing analysis and identification of organised networks and abuse patterns, and proactively funding measures to prevent abuse and support victims and survivors.